 Cruising the Rhine River with Viking River Cruises is a popular option for exploring Europe in style.
-See what we thought about our scenic 12-day Viking Rhine River Cruise.
+See what we thought about our scenic 12-day Viking Rhine River Cruise from Amsterdam to Basel.

 In the grand scheme of things, people can be separated into two categories – cruise people and everyone else.
 We always placed ourselves in the latter category.